semazurek/Power-Switcher-Windows-Batch/README.md

 Changing the power options plan changes the power consumption of the device and the heating of the components, depending on the selected scheme-plan.

-If you just watching some movie, browsing web or just don't need it you can change it via this script.
+If you just watching some movie, browsing web or just don't need it, you can change it via this script.
 The best performance in games is on High performance.